6 surprising reasons Tweedz are some of the most durable earbuds around

 Making a more durable earbud is one of the key missions of Tweedz.

-Here are 4 reasons why Tweedz are some of the most durable earbuds out there:
+Here are 6 ways Tweedz designed some of the most durable earbuds out there:

 Musicians are road warriors.
 They go from gig to gig and have to expect the unexpected.
 Bus problems, inclement weather, you name it.